 In Brazil, singles are so up for anything that they often would prefer to keep their options open rather than commit.
 It takes Brazilians time to develop serious feelings and relationships, and even something as simple as booking date #2 can be a challenge.

 Can We Be Tudo Bom?

-What would happen if us Americans embraced the Brazilian way of romance?
+What would happen if we Americans embraced the Brazilian way of romance?
 Would we take more risks in love?
 Embrace rather than hide our sexuality?
-It sounds pretty good to me…except the late thing.
+It sounds pretty good to me…except for the late thing.
 Please be on time.